leogodin217/ldl/README.md

 Then, I tested five different configurations with increasing neurons in the hidden layer to see which one worked best.

-First, we want to see what architecture works best on the MNIST dataset.
-For this test, we will use the same method determining weights and biases for the Relu activation function.
+First, we want to see which architecture works best on the MNIST dataset.
+For this test, we will use the same method for determining weights and biases for the Relu activation function.
 We will use a utility function from LDL to normalize the input data.